Adoption from Foster Care

 Adoptive parents may be employed or not employed but must be able to meet their own financial needs without the payment provided by the state.

-Adoptive parents must be a resident in the state where they reside.
-In Tennessee, the residency requirement for foster parents is 3 months.
+In Tennessee, the residency requirement for foster parents is a minimum of three months as a legal resident.
 For out-of-state families, an ICPC (Interstate Compact on the Placement of Children) must be completed between the State of Tennessee and your residential state.

 What Happens After I Inquire About a Child?

-• A selection meeting occurs when the home studies that have been submitted by inquiring families are gathered for review.
-The selection process is a team decision which includes assessing the child’s needs, strengths and wishes as well as assessing the potential family’s ability to meet the child’s needs both in the present and long term.
+• A selection meeting occurs when the submitted home studies are gathered for review.
+The selection process is a team decision which includes assessing the child’s needs, strengths, and wishes as they compare to a potential family’s ability to meet the child’s needs both in the present and long term.

-• Once a family is selected as a potential pre-adoptive placement, the family will then receive full disclosure.
-If after full disclosure the family chooses to move forward then a transition plan will be put in place.
+• Once a family is selected as a potential pre-adoptive placement, the family will receive full disclosure about the child’s needs.
+If the family chooses to move forward after full disclosure, a transition plan will be put in place and the wheels are rolling.

 What Is a Home Study?